TECHSHIP IS A GLOBAL SUPPLIER OF WIRELESS COMPONENTS

 The boot-up times for the cellular module can commonly be found in the products hardware guide.

 For Huawei ME909s series it is approximately 9 seconds.

-In Mikrotik RouterOS, this can be done by adjusting the "boot-delay" parameter from its default 1 second.
+For example in Mikrotik RouterOS, this often can be the reason for the cellular module not being detected.
+Then you can try to adjusting the "boot-delay" parameter from its default 1 second.

 Please refer to the RouterOS Wiki for further details on boot-up delays and other useful parameters.

 How to access the serial AT command interfaces for Huawei HiSilicon chipset based modules in systems with Windows 8 and later?

 Serial interfaces for cellular modules are recommended to be disabled by default by Microsoft for systems running Windows 8 and later.